 WALK THROUGH DRESSING ROOM 9ft x 7ft 8' (2.74m x 2.34m)

 Originally one of the bedrooms, now a spacious walk-through dressing room leading through to the master bedroom suite, which runs the full width of rear if the property.

-Sugar white walls, the `Oak` internal doors and skirting, along with a cream carpet and the low wide rear window, has created a beautiful rear bedroom.
+The confection of 'Oak' internal doors and skirting, freshly repainted grey walls, a cream carpet and the low wide rear window, has created a beautiful rear bedroom.